nishchay/translations/static/english/learningCenter/request/requestHandling.md

 Here we just created route called `namaste` and it can be accessed by `{HOST}/namaste`.

 ###### Setting landing/index route
 Landing route is one where our application starts.
 It is the entry point of our application.
 When user hits only domain name, landing route is called.
-Landing route of application can changed by updating config `ocnfig.landingRoute` which is in setting file `settings/application.php`.
+Landing route of application can changed by updating config `config.landingRoute` which is in setting file `settings/application.php`.

 ###### Multiple segments
 Route created above has only one segment.
 Route path is divided by `/`, each part is known as segment.